PSY 100. Learning to Learn. (3 h)

 PSY 275.
 Internship in Psychology.
 (0-3 h)

 Field work in pre-approved settings under the supervision of qualified professionals.
 Related readings and a term paper required.
 Students must apply and secure permission from designated Psychology Department faculty member who will assign final grade.
 Students desiring to propose internship that has not been pre-approved must do so at least 1 month before the proposed start of the internship, following standard department procedures.
 Internships will not be approved for credit after the internship has already begun.
 Credits cannot count toward minimum required for major or minor.
 Pass/Fail only.
 Open only to declared psychology majors or minors with a minimum GPA of 2.75.
 Maximum 3 hours.
+May be repeated for credit.
 P-PSY 310 or 311 and Permission of the Department (POD).

 PSY 278.
 Psychology of Memory.
 (3 h)